Mazatlan Entertains

 ~MAZATLAN FILM AND THEATER AT EL RECREO~

-Mazatlan Film and Theater at El Recreo is a not -for- profit community centre, located in Centro on Constitución #209. and has returned – be sure to stay current by visiting http://www.mazfilm.org
+Mazatlan Film and Theater at El Recreo is a not -for- profit community centre, located in Centro on Constitución #209. is open until mid April and will return in November – be sure to stay current by visiting http://www.mazfilm.org